-Chapter 2 Using WP Plug-in
+Using WP Plug-in

 The WP plug-in can be used used from the command line of Frama-C or within its graphical user interface.
-It is a dynamically loaded plug-in distributed with the kernel since the Carbon release of Frama-C.
+It is a dynamically loaded plug-in distributed with the kernel since the Carbon release of Frama-C. See section 1.1 for installation details.